 We watch a pair of seagulls dive in and out of the water.
-Quickly the whole of the flock catch on that something worthwhile is happening below the surface and the air is alive with seagull squeals.
+Quickly the whole flock catch on that something worthwhile is happening below the surface and the air is alive with squeals.

 ‘Seagulls are very clever,’ I say.
 ‘They learn behaviours, remember them and even pass on behaviours, such as stamping their feet in a group to imitate rainfall and trick earthworms to come to the surface.’

-‘Has anyone ever told you, you’re a bit like google,’ says Promise.
+‘Has anyone ever told you, you’re a bit like Google,’ Promise says.
 ‘You have an answer for everything.’

 ‘I never said it was an attractive quality.
-You can be a bit of a know all sometimes.
+You can be a know-all sometimes.
 I bet you were one of those nerds that were always top of your class that no-one wanted to play with.’

-‘I had a dream last night that I was lost’ says Promise, after we have finished our gazpacho manchego.
+‘I had a dream last night that I was lost,’ Promise says, after we have finished our gazpacho manchego.

 The remains of the sunset turns from red to indigo on the western horizon.

-‘I don’t know baby,’ I answer, wondering if I should get back to explaining my recurring dream.
+‘I don’t know baby,’ I say, wondering if I should get back to explaining my recurring dream.
 I decide against it.